PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 04:43:05
+Last updated: 2024-04-07 04:43:42
-Random Quote: Morty: "Why don't you admit you don't want anyone else to be happy because you're a sad old fart?"Rick: "How do you saddle a fart?" - Rick Sanchez
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo